Fresno council backs new strategy to clean up slum housing

-The Fresno City Council on Thursday night adopted a new division of code enforcement dedicated to attacking substandard housing.
+The Fresno City Council on Thursday night approved adding more staff to muscle up a code enforcement unit dedicated to attacking substandard housing.

 The resolution authored by Councilmen Clint Olivier and Steve Brandau was approved by a 5-2 vote.
 It is their solution to a problem Mayor Ashley Swearengin has vowed to fix before she leaves office at year’s end.
-It consists of two initiatives: an Anti-Slumlord Enforcement Team and Landlord-Tenant Ombudsman.
+It consists of two initiatives: an Anti-Slumlord Enforcement Team, or ASET, and Landlord-Tenant Ombudsman.

+The ASET portion of the program builds upon the six-member Strike Team on Problem Properties, or STOPP team, established earlier this year by City Manager Bruce Rudd.
+It adds eight more staff, including four code enforcement inspectors, plus legal support from the City Attorney’s office, and mandates that they be dedicated only to code violations involving substandard housing rather than more routine code problems.

 Councilmen Oliver Baines and Sal Quintero voted against the Brandau/Olivier proposal, but applauded their efforts to try to address landlords who allow health and safety problems to linger in their rental units.